 As patients wait for Philips to take action on the sound-deadening foam used in the manufacture of tens of thousands of ventilators and other respiratory devices, 124 have died and over 21,000 complaints of adverse reactions have been received over exposure to the substance.
-The Food and Drug Administration recently released the updated numbers as Philips continues to drag its feet on informing the public of ...
+The Food and Drug Administration recently released the updated numbers as Philips continues to drag its feet on informing the public ...

 Philips Threatened with Massive Refunds as FDA Grows Impatient Over Respiratory Devices

 The FDA is not happy with the pace of Philips’ response to an issue with multiple lines of respiratory devices.
-The corporation recalled millions of the devices almost a year ago and has yet to provide customers at home and at hospitals with a plan to replace the machines that, according to the recall, could be sending carcinogenic foam particles into their lungs and increasing their risk ...
+The corporation recalled millions of the devices almost a year ago and has yet to provide customers at home and at hospitals with a plan to replace the machines that, according to the recall, could be sending carcinogenic foam particles into their lungs and increasing their ...

 Citing a need for improvement in the way Philips has handled its duty to notify patients of the recall of a variety of its ventilators and breathing aids, the FDA issued an order to the corporation earlier this month mandating a more open flow of information.

-In a statement on the agency’s website, the director of its Center for Devices and Radiological Health acknowledged the ...
+In a statement on the agency’s website, the director of its Center for Devices and Radiological Health acknowledged ...

 continue reading...SoClean Sanitizer Swept Up in Philips CPAP Lawsuits

 Shortly after the Class I recall of a number of Philips CPAP and other breathing assistance devices, a company that sells and markets a sanitization system for the devices has also been sued.
 Plaintiffs allege that the SoClean CPAP sanitization system uses an unsafe amount of ozone in its sanitization process.
-This process is alleged to contribute to and accelerate the degradation of the sound insulating ...
+This process is alleged to contribute to and accelerate the degradation of the sound ...